Here’s another good one for you: bat-faced cuphea.

 Scatter seeds on top of soil and sprinkle a light coating of milled peat over them.
 Don’t completely bury the seeds, as they need light to germinate.

 You can propagate cuphea from softwood cuttings.
 Softwood is a plant stem that is well-developed but not old and woody.

-With clean and sharp shears, cut 4- to 6-inch stems from a healthy plant.
+With clean and sharp shears, cut four- to six-inch stems from a healthy plant.
 Fill small pots with an all-purpose soil mix and insert and remove a pencil to create a hole for the cutting.

 Remove the lower leaves from your cutting, dip the cut end into rooting hormone, and place in the hole.

 Place a plastic dome or clear plastic bag over the pot or pots to create a little terrarium.
 Put it in bright, indirect light.